Duomo & Baptistry

 The right wall altar has a stormy

-Saint Michael Banishing the Rebel Angels from c.1527 by Domenico Beccafumi.
-(His original, even more mannerist
+Saint Michael and the Fall of the Rebel Angels from c.1528 by Domenico Beccafumi.

 To its left is an

-ostentatiously framed fresco fragment of the Madonna from an Annunciation,
+ostentatiously framed fresco fragment of the Virgin from an

 The right wall alcove is full of an